 Do not touch the rear view mirror surfaces, as they can become very hot and burn you.

 1-4.
-Opening and closing the windows Power windows
+Opening and closing the windows and moon roof Power windows

 The power windows can be opened and closed using the following switches.